IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 @@if (igxName !== 'IgxHierarchicalGrid') {

-In addition to changing the exported filename, the user can further configure the exporter options by waiting for the [toolbarExporting]({environment:{Platform}ApiUrl}/classes/@@igTypeDoc.html#toolbarExporting) event and customizing the options entry in the event properties.
+In addition to changing the exported filename, the user can further configure the exporter options by waiting for the `ToolbarExporting` event and customizing the options entry in the event properties.

 > [!NOTE]
 > By default when exporting to CSV the exporter exports using a comma separator and uses a '.csv' extension for the output file.